 What will my project cost to build?

-With the costs of construction currently (this is 2022) running anywhere between $300 to $400/sf, if you think you want to add a 1,000 sf addition to your home for example, your budget should be no less than $300,000 at a minimum with a 15 to 20% contingency (allowance for uncertain costs).
+With the costs of construction currently (January 2023) running anywhere between $375 to $450/sf, if you think you want to add a 1,000 sf addition to your home for example, your budget should be no less than $375,000 at a minimum with a 15 to 20% contingency (allowance for uncertain costs).
 The budget varies depending on the scope of work.

 Do you complete the build, or do you know GCs who will do the construction?